lukasoppermann/davinci-resolve/readme.md

 ## Custom controls

+### UI Explained
+- `Passive` checkbox: The value of this input will not affect the rendered result, and does not create an Undo event if changed.
+- `Animatable` checkbox: Allows you to keyframe a control AND to control it via expressions

 ### Dropdown menu
 To create a dropdown menu use a `combo box` control.
 You can provide any label you want, but the value you get will be the index of the selected item, starting with `0`.